yyle88/zaplog/README.md

 ## Thank You

-If you find this package valuable, give it a star on GitHub!
-Thank you!!!
+If you find this package valuable, give it a ⭐ on GitHub!
+Thank you for your support!!!